 Foundational Launch Partners

-Stanford’s first new school in more than 70 years will launch this fall as the Stanford Doerr School of Sustainability in recognition of a gift from Ann and John Doerr.
+Stanford’s first new school in more than 70 years is named the Stanford Doerr School of Sustainability in recognition of a historic gift from Ann and John Doerr.
 Their commitment, together with gifts from other generous lead donors, will extend the university’s scholarship and dramatically amplify its impact in tackling the urgent climate and sustainability challenges facing all people.

 “We are deeply grateful to John and Ann for

 partnering with us to realize the school’s mission,